skill-diver/ofnil/examples/quickstart/README.md

-# Ofnil Quickstart
+# GCO Quickstart

-This is a quickstart guide for Ofnil.
-It will help you get started with Ofnil.
+This is a quickstart guide for GCO.
+It will help you get started with GCO.

 ## Table of Contents